Waste Education has been an important part of Devon County Council’s strategy to reduce waste for a number of years.

-The Local Authorities of Devon have supported schools to reduce, reuse and recycle their waste for over ten years.
+The Local Authorities of Devon have supported schools to reduce, reuse and recycle their waste for twenty years.
 We recognise that pupils and school staff are also residents and can make a significant contribution to recycling in their schools, homes and communities.

 In 2006, Devon launched its first countywide Waste Educators Contract.
 This service provides high quality, curriculum linked workshops and assemblies for schools and provides opportunities for children to visit waste management facilities to see first-hand how our waste is managed.

 Since 2008, the Waste Educators contract has been delivered by Resource Futures Ltd and funded by Devon County Council.